 1. Scenic Marina & Esplanade Walk

 Whenever I head somewhere new, I love to walk around first and get my bearings.
-I’ve mapped out one of my favourite routes here which is really chilled-out, scenic, and a great starting place to soak up the local vibes.
+I’ve mapped out one of my favourite city walks in Cairns which is really chilled-out and scenic, and a great starting place to soak up the local vibes.
 Sometimes there’s also an event or markets to check out by the lagoon and often you’ll see pelicans by the esplanade.
+The birdlife here is pretty awesome.

 To begin the 1.7k trail, start at Hemingway’s Brewery (who do amazing craft beer- you should stop for a pint!) and walk along the Marina & Esplanade.
-At the end we like to stop at Muddy’s Cafe for brunch or coffee if doing this walk during the day.
+If you’re here during the day then Muddy’s Cafe is a good spot for brunch or coffee before heading back.

 @travel_mermaidRiley’s Resort in ##Cairns♬ original sound – travel_mermaid